Harlock123/FormGen/README.md

     - REQUIRED will trigger a required status on target based on trigger TODO:
     - NOTREQUIRED will clear a required status on target based on trigger TODO:

 - **elvaluetrigger** This represented the associated value that will do the triggering.
 For a selection list like RADIO BUTTONS, CHECKBOXES, and DROPDOWN LISTS this represented the specific item in those lists that will be doing the triggering.
-TEXT and NARRATIVES convert entered values to UPPERCASE and perform comparsions against the valuetrigger alsoconverted to uppercase, DATES are anything entered or blank triggers
+TEXT and NARRATIVES convert entered values to UPPERCASE and perform comparsions against the valuetrigger also converted to uppercase, DATES are anything entered or blank triggers

 ### METHODS

-- **GetFormData()** Returns an array of UIValues
+- **GetFormData()** Returns an array of UIValues.
+These UIValues will enumerate all of the forms elements and carry their current entries.
+UIValue definition shown below...

 ```typescript
     class UIValue
     {